FeligorNoob/FeligorNoob/README.md

 - 👋 Hi, I’m @FeligorNoob
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning more about c++ to competitive programming
+- 💼 It has been almost 4 years that I've been working with C#, Vue JS, Java
+- 🧠 C#, Javascript, Java, C++, Python, C
 - 📫 Discord: FeligorNoob